 Details of the grizzly bear viewing tours

 The Great Bear Lodge is open from May through October.
-You can join one of our grizzly bear viewing tours for two to seven nights.
-Tours depart Port Hardy at 3pm.
+All of our tours last for three nights, and depart from Port Hardy at 3pm.
 Tours are scheduled to arrive back in Port Hardy in the late afternoon on your final day, however we recommend that you plan to stay the night after the tour in Port Hardy in case we are delayed by wilderness weather.

-A sample price is CAD$1860 - $3380 per person for a 3-night stay based on double occupancy, with the prices varying by season.
+A sample price is CAD$1974 - $3570 per person for a 3-night stay based on double occupancy, with the prices varying by season.
 All grizzly bear tours include the following:

 - Two grizzly bear viewing sessions per day, with a wildlife biologist as guide*